oresmius/oresmius/README.md

 Greetings!

-I'm Fábio, I have a degree in accounting and I'm currently graduating in data science.
-I love statistics, philosophy, music, programming in Python, R, Power BI and taking care of cats.
-I'm a radio amateur (PY6FX / PY1XR), and I'm developing a micro looger for contests in portable operations.
+Fábio here, with a background in accounting and currently pursuing a degree in data science.
+Passionate about statistics, philosophy, music, and technology, the focus includes programming with Python, R, and Power BI, alongside caring for cats.
+As a radio amateur (PY6FX / PY1XR), the current project involves developing a micro logger tailored for contesting in portable operations.